 All cabins are air-conditioned bunkhouses.
 Cabin placements are determined by age and grade.
-Rocky River honors bunkmate requests as much as possible for girls who are up to one year apart in age.
-Housekeeping duties in each cabin are shared by campers and staff.
+Rocky River honors bunkmate requests as much as possible for girls who are up to one year apart in grade.
+Cabins house both campers and staff, with a very high ratio of staff to campers.
 View photos or our facilities »

-Room, board, cabin group photo, canteen credit, and camp activities are covered.
-Ropes Course (Trainees and SIT 1’s only), and Horseback and airport transportation are the only things with an additional fee.
+Room, board, laundry during Sessions 2 & 5, and camp activities are covered.
+The Ropes Course (Trainees and SIT 1’s only), Horseback Riding, and laundry during Session 3 are an additional fee.

 Absolutely.
 Campers can change their schedule online via your account any time until the week before arrival.
 Class info online is in real-time and waiting lists are managed if classes are full.
 Also, your camper will have the option to change her classes at camp until Tuesday at noon.

 Rocky River takes healthcare very seriously.
 Our wellness center is well equipped, staffed and maintained for our campers who need special care, and our camp doctor is on-call throughout the season.
 Our counselors are trained in CPR and First Aid.
 Should any concerning health issue arise, a staff member will contact the parents.

 If your camper is running a fever greater than 100.4*, we will contact you directly to make a plan together on how to proceed.
 You, or your approved emergency contact, must remain within 6 hours of availability to pick up your daughter if, after discussions, it is necessary for her to go home.
 Please make sure your approved pick up list is updated to reflect that.
 As always we strive to maintain open communication while your daughter is here at Rocky River Ranch, and we will provide you with a direct cell number if you would like to express concerns or check in about your campers health and happiness.